1 The 1930s gangster setting

 This comes on top of flashbacks to various earlier points in time that come with entirely different characters, as well as a series of plot-important specials that also feature new cast members.
 It wouldn’t be amiss to call the story labyrinthine and it’s daunting to start on.
 The “thing” with Narita is that there comes a special kind of satisfaction to seeing the story click into place.
 Seeing the same events trigger from different perspectives also make the story easy to keep up with and you soon get a feel for what storylines are important and which are just set-dressing.
 This, in turn, also makes the anime very rewatchable as you then get to pay more attention to characters and events that you filtered out the first time through.

 I honestly don’t know how the man does it.
 Bacanno! is such a complex, non-traditional story, and yet he manages to tell it in such a way that it just naturally starts making sense.
 That alone makes it worth studying for any budding writers out there.

 #3 The quest for immortality

-An important throughline for the story is an event back on a ship in the 18th century, where a cult of alchemists was granted immortality by the devil, but only one man walked away with the knowledge of how to reproduce its effect.
+An important throughline for the story is an event back on a ship in the 18th century.
+A cult of alchemists was granted immortality by the devil, but only one man walked away with the knowledge of how to reproduce its effect.
 The eldest man in the cult was enraged by his unwillingness to share it and dedicated his life to discovering the truth.